simbo1905/thinbus-srp-js/README.md

   - `js/shaXXX-min.js` Hashing algorithms.
 You must choose one.
 The recommendation is to use sha256 or better.
   - `js/thinbus-srp6a-config-XXX.js` Multiple example configurations.
 You must include one which matches the chosen hashing algorithm.
 The recommended one is sha256.

 You can extract the js files from the jar with any zip tool else just use the ones in the [demo application](https://bitbucket.org/simon_massey/thinbus-srp-js-demo). **Note** If you upgrade versions of the jar then you must **always** extract the js file from the jar and replace the script(s) your webapp uses.
 Alternatively you could write a servlet which serves the js directly from the jar file.
-There will be no support for running old js files against a newer Java release.
+There will be no support for running old js files against a newer Java logic.

 ## Custom Configuration